Red-haired woman smiling and pointing at a sign that says C1 French.

 No two learners are the same, and each person faces different challenges when learning a language.
 At Real French, we recognize this and offer individualized immersion programs tailored to each student’s goals, strengths, and weaknesses.

-Over the past 16 years, we’ve worked with more than 400 students, offering over 12,000 private lessons.
+Since 2008, we’ve worked with 400+ alumni from 30+ countries, delivering over 12,000 private lessons.
 Our approach is centered on the needs of each learner, ensuring that every lesson is personalized to focus on the areas that need the most improvement.

 Achieving C1: Real Progress in Spoken French

 With the right approach, reaching the C1 level can open doors to new opportunities.
-However, to truly benefit from this level of proficiency, it’s crucial to focus on both written and spoken French.
-Understanding texts and grammar is important, but real fluency requires the ability to converse effortlessly with native speakers.
+To benefit fully from this level of proficiency, the work has to cover both written and spoken French.
+Understanding texts and grammar matters, but real fluency depends on the ability to converse effortlessly with native speakers.

 At Real French, our goal is to ensure that every learner who reaches the C1 level is equally confident in their ability to speak, listen, and engage in French conversations.
 Our immersion programs, tailored to individual needs, help bridge the gap between written and spoken proficiency.